 The MeshViewer application in maspack.apps now has all the grid and view controls of the main ArtiSynth viewer.
 It is intended to be used as a command line tool to allow one to quickly view meshes whose file names are specified on the command line.
-For example, the command will display the mesh in the file mesh.obj.
+For example, the command java maspack.apps.MeshViewer mesh.obj will display the mesh in the file mesh.obj.
 Multiple meshes can also be specified.
 By default, multiple meshes will be displayed together, unless the option -queue is given, as in: